-Inform Consult Involve Collaborate Empower Engagemen t Goals Providing balanced and objective information to assist our communities of interest to understand the issue, alternatives, opportunities and/or solutions.
+Inform Consult Involve Collaborate Empower Engagement Goals Providing balanced and objective information to assist our communities of interest to understand the issue, alternatives, opportunities and/or solutions.
 Obtaining feedback on analysis, alternatives and/or decisions.
 Working directly with relevant communitie s of interest throughout a process to enable their concerns and aspirations to be heard, understood and considered.
 Partnering with those being engaged with in each aspect of the decision including the development of alternatives and identify identification of preferred solutions.
 To place the final decision in the hands of those we are engaging with.
-Promise to those being engaged We will keep you informed We will keep you informed, listen and acknowledg e concerns and aspirations, and provide feedback on how your input influenced the decision.
-We will work with you to ensure that your concerns and aspirations are directly reflected in alternative being developed and provide feedback.
-We will work together to formulate solutions and incorporate your advice and recommenda tions into the final decision as much as possible.
-We will implement your decision.
+Promise to those being We will keep you informed We will keep you We will work with We will work We will implement engaged informed, listen and acknowledg e concerns and aspirations, and provide feedback on how your input you to ensure that your concerns and aspirations are directly reflected in alternative being together to formulate solutions and incorporate your advice and recommenda tions into the final decision as much as your decision. influenced the decision. developed and provide feedback. possible.